Curriculum was updated in Fall 2019 to include cutting edge science and new practical tools. For more information, request a brochure here.

 The main focus of practicals is case study work, including follow-up case studies.
 Practical work is completed under the supervision of a qualified Holistic Nutrition professional through the presentation of case studies, role-playing, group studies, and lectures by guest speakers.

 For more information and sample topics, please visit the Practicals page.

+This is the clinical component of the Natural Nutrition Program.
 These are real-life case studies, using comprehensive intake forms to examine all internal and external factors affecting a person’s nutritional health and wellbeing.